Skip to Main Content

 Removal of the Phrase "Usual" with Respect to Frequency of Dressing Changes

-Multiple comments noted that removal of the term "usual" with respect to frequency of wound dressings is ambiguous, lacks clarity, and removes a clinician's ability to use their clinical judgemnt to provide appropriate wound care - leading to a restriction of coverage.
+Multiple comments noted that removal of the term "usual" with respect to frequency of wound dressings is ambiguous, lacks clarity, and removes a clinician's ability to use their clinical judgment to provide appropriate wound care - leading to a restriction of coverage.
 The recommendation was to continue the prior LCD language, specifically by reinstating usage of the term "usual" regarding the frequency of dressing changes.

 Response: The statutorily-based coverage requirements regarding the specific types of wounds and sites that are eligible for reimbursement are unchanged in the posted draft policy.
 Likewise, none of the policy-based criteria pertaining to the choice of dressing were changed in this draft.
 Removal of the term "usual" does not remove or restrict the use of clinical judgment, but rather serves to clarify utilization parameters by removing ambiguous terminology.